karlpokus/monday/README.md

 # monday
 A fancy todolist with minimal UI in browser and as a chrome extension.
 Designed for use on desktop by keyboard alone.
 Not really mobile friendly.
 Persistant storage as default.
+Chrome extension syncs data between devices.

 # usage
 - add new item at prompt by `return`